KCuozzo/KCuozzo/README.md

 - 👋 Hi, I’m @KCuozzo
 - 👀 I’m interested in music
 - 🌱 I’m currently learning IDMX
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cover songs
 - 📫 How to reach me  ...

 <!---